Why newsletters don’t work.

 Then the next week, send another piece of content from that newsletter.
 Just ONE.

-You'll be showing up in people's inboxes more consistently in no time so that they will then start to expect your emails and EVEN MISS THEM IF THEY DON'T GET THEM.
+This way, you’ll be showing up in people’s inboxes more consistently in no time so that they will then start to expect your emails and EVEN MISS THEM IF THEY DON’T GET THEM.

 Offer value consistently.
 The returns will blow your mind.